MESTE92/Rick-and-Morty-Space-Invaders/README.md

 A fan-based game made with Python and Pygame.

-The release of version 1.0 is planned for November 2025.
+The release of version 1.0 is planned for December 2025.